acquia/blt/docs/tech-architect/ci.rst

    .. note::

-      If you are planning to run any ``drush sql-syncs`` or ``drush sql-rsync`` commands between Acquia Cloud and your environment, be sure to add the test or stage server host to the preceding code.
+      If you are planning to run any ``drush sql-syncs`` or ``drush sql-rsync`` commands between Cloud Platform and your environment, be sure to add the test or stage server host to the preceding code.

 Commits or merges to the develop branch on GitHub will now trigger a